gitsumhubs/decluttarr-enhanced/README.md

 ## Getting started

-You can run decluttarr either as local python script, or inside docker.
+You can run decluttarr either as local python script, or as a docker container.

 ### Running locally